NCAR/ccpp-framework/doc/CCPPtechnical/source/BuildingRunningHostModels.rst

     pwd #confirm that you are in the build/run directory before deleting files rm -rfd *

-Note: This command can be dangerous (deletes files without confirming), so make sure that you’re in the right directory before executing!
+.. warning:: This command can be dangerous (deletes files without confirming), so make sure that you’re in the right directory before executing!

 There are several test cases provided with this version of the SCM.
 For all cases, the SCM will go through the time steps, applying forcing and calling the physics defined in the chosen SDF using physics configuration options from an associated namelist.
 The model is executed through one of two Python run scripts that are pre-staged into the ``bin`` directory: ``run_gmtb_scm.py`` or ``multi_run_gmtb_scm.py``.
 The former sets up and runs one integration while the latter sets up and runs several integrations serially.